jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

 extract assert_raises method
 *********************************************************************************

-The :ref:`try statements<how to use try...except...else>` all look the same, the only differences are the code in the :ref:`try block<how to use try...except...else>` and the :ref:`Exception<how to test if an Exception is raised>` in the :ref:`except clause<how to use try...except...else>`
+The :ref:`try statements<how to use try...except...else>` all look the same, the only differences are the code in the :ref:`try block<how to use try...except...else>` and the :ref:`Exception<how to test that an Exception is raised>` in the :ref:`except clause<how to use try...except...else>`

 .. code-block:: python